|

 drug toxicity, and the accumulation of copper (Wilson’s

-Disease) or iron (hemochromatosis).
+Disease) or iron (hemochromatosis). (b.)
+What causes NASH?

 There is no known specific cause of NASH.
 Men and women, overweight